V6Direct/BGPDoctor/README.md

 # BGPDoctor

-**BGPDoctor** is a PHP-based web application designed to analyze and optimize BGP routing configurations.
-It collects routing and network data from routers through a lightweight Python 3 agent running on devices such as Pathvector and BIRD installations.
-The gathered data is then processed and analyzed using Hack Club AI, which generates detailed reports containing routing insights, potential issues, best-practice recommendations, and suggestions for improving network performance, resilience, and security.
+**BGPDoctor** is a tool for analyzing BGP configurations and routing data.

+A lightweight Python agent runs on systems such as BIRD and Pathvector and collects information about routes, peers, and general network state.
+The data is sent to the BGPDoctor backend, where it is processed and analyzed.

+BGPDoctor generates reports that can help identify routing problems, configuration mistakes, and other issues that may affect network stability or performance.
+The goal is to make it easier for network operators to understand what's happening in their network and spot potential improvements.